List of Duck Dodgers characters: Dr. Woe

 Dr. Woe is a mad scientist who is the archenemy of Martian Commander X-2.
 When Woe plotted to take over Mars, X-2 had to fight him in order to free Queen Tyr'ahnee only for Duck Dodgers to interfere and thwart him.
 He is portrayed by the mad scientist from "Water, Water Every Hare".
 Woe was voiced by Joe Alaskey.

 Archduke Zag

 Archduke Zag is Cadet's evil cousin who took over Swinus 9.
-When news of Cadet's return reached the planet, Archduke Zag went into hiding and resurfaced to capture Princess Incense.
-When Cadet and Duck Dodgers followed him to a lava river, Archduke Zag and Cadet fought with laser sabers.
+When news of Cadet's return reached the planet, Zag went into hiding and resurfaced to capture Princess Incense.
+When Cadet and Duck Dodgers followed him to a lava river, Zag and Cadet fought with laser sabers.
 When Cadet won, Zag used lava-powered bracelets to conjure a lava monster to attack Cadet.
-Duck Dodgers and Princess Incense converted the lava monster's energy source and Archduke Zag was defeated.
+Dodgers and Princess Incense converted the lava monster's energy source and Zag was defeated.
 Zag was voiced by Clancy Brown.